Sport Psychology vs. Mental Performance, Mindset Coaching & Mental Skills Training: What’s the Difference?

 • Research-informed

-Curious what that looks like in action?
+Curious what that looks like in practice?
 Explore my 1:1 coaching programs here.

 Still Have Questions?

-If you’re not sure which path is right for you, I’m happy to help.
+If you’re not sure which path is right for you, I’m happy to help you think through your options.

 This page is for educational purposes only and does not constitute legal or medical advice.
 Always consult your state licensing board for specific guidance on professional terminology and scope of practice.